zzamboni/zzamboni.org/content/post/2017-09-01-using-spoons-in-hammerspoon/index.md

 {{% tip %}}

-Lua does not include a function to easily get the keys of a table so you have to use the {{< luadoc pairs >}} function to loop over the key/value pairs of the table.
+Lua does not include a function to easily get the keys of a table so you have to use the [`pairs`](https://www.lua.org/manual/5.3/manual.html#pdf-pairs) function to loop over the key/value pairs of the table.
 The [hs.inspect](http://www.hammerspoon.org/docs/hs.inspect) function is convenient, but to get just the list of tables and the color names, without the color definitions themselves, you can use the following code (if you type this in the console you have to type it all in a single line -- and beware, the output is a long list):

 ```lua
 for listname,colors in pairs(hs.drawing.color.lists()) do